rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

         3. What are the various LVs being used for on your system?

 2. Use the `lvs` command to similarly display the logical volumes, but this time filter the output to show specific fields.
-Filter to view the lv_name (logical volume name),lv_size (logical volume size),lv_path,vg_name (volume group name) fields.
+Filter to view the lv_name (logical volume name), lv_size (logical volume size), lv_path, vg_name (volume group name) fields.
 Type:

     ```bash
     [root@localhost ~]# lvs  -o lv_name,lv_size,lv_path,vg_name